 The seedless ‘Valencia’ orange is the best orange variety for most areas of Australia.
 It has few or no seeds.
 It is a fast-growing, hardy tree.
-The fruit ripen early (mid-September), but hold well on the tree for many months, making it a sweeter fruit than most other oranges in cooler areas
+The fruit ripens early (mid-September), but hold well on the tree for many months, making it a sweeter fruit than most other oranges in cooler areas.

 Navel oranges are rated very highly for flavour.
 Washington navel oranges are reliable in most areas of Australia.
 Washington Navel is rich in flavour.
 They are almost seedless and ripen mid to late winter.

 Harwood Late are excellent for juicing.
-They are thick skinned fruit that ripen in late winter.
+They are thick-skinned fruit that ripens in late winter.

-Very popular with families because they are great in school lunch boxes due to the easy peal nature of most varieties.
+Very popular with families because they are great in school lunch boxes due to the easy-peel nature of most varieties.